Call for speakers

 Law, ethics, governance

-Open data and heightened privacy concerns mean new, and often controversial, thinking on governance, ethics, and compliance, as well as a renegotiation of the pact we make with a life lived in public.
+Open data and heightened privacy concerns mean new, and often controversial, thinking on governance, ethics, and compliance, as well as a renegotiation of the pact we make with an increasingly digitalized life lived, often in public.

 - The impact of data technology on society